hujhax/austin-improv-wiki/Troupes/The Frank Mills.md

 In addition, The Frank Mills were selected as "Best of the Fest" by Hyde Park Theater's FronteraFest 2007.

-All five current members were founding faculty at [[Coldtowne Theater]].
+All five current members were founding faculty at [[Theatres/Coldtowne Theater|Coldtowne Theater]].

 ### Former Members
 * [[Todd Schanbacher]] (2009-2013)